derek-chui/Football-Analytics/README.md

   <summary>Tolu & Larsen</summary>

   - **Summary**:

+  Wanted to revisit a [project](./Project%202/Project%202.8/stcomp.ipynb) I worked on back in August in this case study.

+  Tolu Arokodare and JSL had very polarizing stats when it came to shot efficiency, especially in the beginning of this season.

+  Larsen on one hand made very little shots, but is very efficienct when he does.

+  Tolu on the other hand made a lot of shots (in Belgium), but not so efficient.

+  Also a slight correlation to Lemmens who also played in Belgium, with an unusual amount of shots saved.

+  Graph below shows Larsen and Tolu being at opposite ends in percentiles for shot on target %

   <p align="center">
     <img src="./case-studies/cs3/cs3-1.png" alt="cs3-1" width="75%" />
   </p>

+  Over this season we began to see the gap in expected shot output for both players closing in.

+  A decline in Larsen's performances and Tolu's league change are the main contributors.

   <p align="center">
     <img src="./case-studies/cs3/cs3-2.png" alt="cs3-2" width="75%" />
   </p>

+  This is something we can see here as well, with clear changes in npG-npxG for both players.

   <p align="center">
     <img src="./case-studies/cs3/cs3-3.png" alt="cs3-3" width="75%" />
   </p>

+  This isn't to say Larsen is a worse player compared to Tolu (similar to Hoever & Tchatchoua).

   <p align="center">
     <img src="./case-studies/cs3/cs3-4.png" alt="cs3-4" width="75%" />
   </p>

+  Following the previous case studying, comparing the two with strikers Rob Edwards have managed.

+  Elijah Adebayo was actually very efficient during his time in the prem.
+If Tolu is able to replicate these metrics I can see him doing well under Edwards.

+  Same thing with Larsen, who have similar characteristics to the likes of Tommy Conway and Carlton Morris.

   <p align="center">
     <img src="./case-studies/cs3/cs3-5.png" alt="cs3-5" width="75%" />